jess-che/notes-cs316/SQL.md

 💡 legal is if there is NO CYCLE with '-' edge -- stratified negation

+### Stratified Negation
+Stratum of a node R is the maximum number of '-' edges on any path from R in the dependency graph

+Evaluation:
+> compute tables with lowest-stratum first
+> for each stratum, use fixed-point iteration on all nodes in that stratum

 ***

 # Unknown Values -> NULL